ethereum/fv-blog/_posts/2020-12-09-symbolic-execution-with-ds-test.md

 - `1-0`: `msg.value == 0 && x + y < x`: revert (overflow)
 - `1-1`: `msg.value == 0 && x + y >= x`: return `x + y`

-If we assert a property at every leaf in the execution tree, then we can be sure that that property will hold for all possible values of each piece of symbolic state, allowing us to prove properties that hold for *all possible inputs* to a given function.
+Since the execution tree is an exhaustive representation of potential execution paths, if we assert a property at every leaf, then we can be sure that that property will hold for all possible values of each piece of symbolic state, allowing us to prove properties that hold for *all possible inputs* to a given function.

 ## Using `ds-test`